jonlpersson/ed-latimore/site/_drafts/my-favorite-quotes-from-viktor-frankls-mans-search-for-meaning.md

 ---

 "Love goes very far beyond the physical person of the beloved.
 It finds its deepest meaning in his spiritual being, his inner self.
 Whether or not he is actually present, whether or not he is still alive at all, ceases somehow to be of importance."

+## Frankl on judgement

+"No man should judge unless he asks himself in absolute honesty whether in a similar situation he might not have done the same."